HIPAA vs GDPR vs PCI

-HIPAA versus GDPR versus PCI: How Do They Compare?
+HIPAA vs GDPR vs PCI: How Do They Compare?

 We’ve just covered three important regulations or standards related to data protection.
 How do they compare?

-PCI is certainly the odd one out of the three, since it’s not a law but an industry standard.
+PCI is certainly the odd one out of the three since it’s not a law but an industry standard.
 If you have a web app or service, chances are you accept payments by credit card.
 In such cases, you must comply with the standard.
 Using a third-party payment processing solution makes sense in most cases.
-It won’t eliminate the requirements of compliance to PCI, but it might reduce them.
+It won’t eliminate the compliance requirements with PCI, but it might reduce them.

 So, what should your next step be?

 For starters, continue learning about these and other regulations.
 Consider specialized training if you judge that’s necessary.
-At some point, though, it’ll probably start to be worth it to consider a specialized tool to help you handle data compliance, you can also access the in browser demo today.
+At some point, though, it’ll probably be worth it to consider a specialized tool to help you handle data compliance; you can also access the in browser demo today.

-This post was written by Carlos Schults.
-Carlos is a consultant and software engineer with experience in desktop, web, and mobile development.
+Carlos Schults Carlos is a consultant and software engineer with experience in desktop, web, and mobile development.
 Though his primary language is C#, he has experience with a number of languages and platforms.
 His main interests include automated testing, version control, and code quality.